MicrosoftDocs/windows-itpro-docs/browsers/edge/includes/configure-edge-kiosk-reset-idle-timeout-include.md

 [!INCLUDE [configure-kiosk-reset-after-idle-timeout-shortdesc](../shortdesc/configure-kiosk-reset-after-idle-timeout-shortdesc.md)]

-For this policy to work, you must leave the default setting (not configured) for the Configure kiosk mode policy.
-You need to configure Microsoft Edge in assigned access for this policy to take effect; otherwise, Microsoft Edge ignores these settings.
+For this policy to work, you must enable the Configure kiosk mode policy (set to 1 - InPrivate public browsing) and configure Microsoft Edge as a single-app in assigned access; otherwise, Microsoft Edge ignores this setting.
 To learn more about assigned access and kiosk configuration, see [Configure kiosk and shared devices running Windows desktop editions](https://aka.ms/E489vw).

 ### Allowed values